aceluby/blog/content/posts/2019-07-29/index.md

 ---
-title: "Cancel In-Flight Axios Calls"
+title: "Cancel In-Flight Axios Calls in Hooks"
-cover: "/blog/images/hidden-beach-between-mountains-in-north-norway-picjumbo-com.jpg"
+cover: "/blog/images/blog-cover.jpg"
 author: "jake"
-date: "2019-07-29"
+date: "2019-08-09"
 category: "tech"
 tags:
   - reactjs
   - javascript
 ---

 ## The Problem

 Today I ran into an issue where I had a couple of buttons on screen to move the date up or down a day, which would refresh the screen with all the data for that day.
 The functionality worked great, but at some point the page was making upwards of 10 REST calls on each refresh.
 This wouldn't have been an issue if they were truly being done asynchronously, the renders would just ignore those returns, but the browser was taking these calls and adding them to a queue.
 Again, this wouldn't have been an issue, except that one could hit the previous day button 5, 10, or 100 times - queue up hundreds or even thousands of outbound calls, and then the UI would just patiently wait as the data stream from the calls came in.

 This was unacceptable for my UI responsiveness, so I looked into how to cancel in-flight calls.